siddiquiasim786/java-backend-bootcamp/session-03-java-basics/README.md

 ### Control Structures:
 Explains the different control structures in Java, including if-else statements, for loops, and while loops.
 ### Arrays:
-Covers arrays in Java, including how to declare, initialize, and manipulate arrays.
+Cover arrays in Java, including how to declare, initialize, and manipulate arrays.
 ### Methods:
 Explains about methods in Java, including how to define, call, and pass parameters to methods.

 ### Object-Oriented Programming:
-Explains concepts of object-oriented programming, including classes, objects, inheritance, and polymorphism.
+Explain concept of object-oriented programming, including classes, objects, inheritance, and polymorphism.

 ## Assignment